Welcome to FlatpickGuitar.com!

 Materials

 There is a bewildering variety of materials to choose from for flatpicks.
-The "holy grail" of flatpick material is tortoise shell, but this material is unavailable because it comes from an endangered species.
+The most revered flatpick material is tortoise shell, but this is unavailable today because it comes from an endangered species.
+Manufacturers have attempted to create picks from modern materials that emulate the sound from tortoise shell.
 The final choice for pick material comes down to the player's ear.
+The best advice is to try the different materials and pick the one that sounds the best.

 Tips for Choosing a Pick